scalawithcats/scala-with-cats/src/pages/monads/index.md

 once the previous step is finished.
-This is born out by the type chart for `flatMap` in Figure [@fig:monads:future-type-chart], which shows the function parameter of type `A => Future[B]`:
+This is born out by the type chart for `flatMap` in Figure [@fig:monads:future-type-chart], which shows the function parameter of type `A => Future[B]`.

 ![Type chart: flatMap for Future](src/pages/monads/future-flatmap.pdf+svg){#fig:monads:future-type-chart}

-In other words, the monadic behaviour of `Future` allows us to sequence asynchronous computations one after the other.
-We can also run `Futures` in parallel, but that is another story and shall be told another time.
+We *can* run futures in parallel, of course, but that is another story and shall be told another time.
-Monads are truly all about sequencing.
+Monads are all about sequencing.

 ### Monad Definition and Laws

-While we have only talked about the `flatMap` method above, the monad behaviour is formally captured in two operations:
+While we have only talked about `flatMap` above, monadic behaviour is formally captured in two operations:

 - an operation `pure` with type `A => F[A]`;
 - an operation `flatMap`[^bind] with type `(F[A], A => F[B]) => F[B]`.

-[^bind]: In some languages and libraries, notably Haskell and Scalaz,
+[^bind]: In some libraries and languages, notably Scalaz and Haskell,
-`flatMap` is referred to as `bind` or `>>=`.
+`pure` is referred to as `point` or `return` and `flatMap` is referred to as `bind` or `>>=`.
 This is purely a difference in terminology.
-We'll use the term `flatMap`
-for compatibility with Cats and the Scala standard library.
+We'll use the term `flatMap` for compatibility with Cats and the Scala standard library.

 The `pure` operation abstracts over constructors, providing a way to create a new monadic context from a plain value.
-`flatMap` provides the sequencing step we have already discussed, extracting the value from a context and using the supplied function to generate the next context in the sequence.
+`flatMap` provides the sequencing step we have already discussed, extracting the value from a context and generating the next context in the sequence.
 Here is a simplified version of the `Monad` type class in Cats:

 ```tut:book:silent